ignaoya/libtcod-C-tut/README.md

 of that tutorial for C, although I'll probably change a few things along the way just for fun.

-However, I am neither a proficient C programmer, nor acquainted with libtcod at the moment, so this tutorial will probably take a while as I am learning to do this myself.
-I have used the more pythonic port of the libtcod library, tdl, and since I liked that so much and I'm learning C at the moment, I thought that it would be great to make a roguelike in C and propel my learning forward through the sheer joy of making a game.

-If you take a look at what I have and you see something's wrong, please let me know.

-### Disclaimer and Warning

-In case it isn't clear yet, this project is not only a work in progress, but a work in learning as well, as in, I still don't know what the hell I'm doing when I program in C. Although I might break the code from time to time, I'm not going to add anything to the tutorial pages until I've gotten it compiled and running.
-That said, you should not expect to learn good C style from it, as I'm in the process of learning it myself.

 ### Useful Resources